Betting Guides & Wagering Tips

 How it works:

-• Once you win, reset back to your base bet
+• If you win, return to your original bet size.

 Why it fails: